kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 Open up `src/version.h.in`.

-The values are pretty self explanatory.
+The values are pretty self-explanatory.
 Set `PROJECT_NAME` to the name of your coin, `PROJECT_SITE` to your coins website, and `PROJECT_COPYRIGHT` to your copyright string.

 Next, the version numbers.

 `APP_VER_MAJOR` determines the first part of the version.
-You usually increment this value if you make a very large change to your code, which potentially breaks APIs, wallet formats, blockchain formats, and so on.
+You usually increment this value if you make a substantial change to your code, which potentially breaks APIs, wallet formats, blockchain formats, and so on.

 `APP_VER_MINOR` determines the second number of the version.
 This is usually incremented for significant upgrades, such as hard forks.

 `APP_VER_BUILD` determines the final number of the version.
-This is usually incremented for small changes, such as bug fixes, speed ups, small wallet changes, and so on.
+This is usually incremented for small changes, such as bug fixes, speedups, small wallet changes, and so on.

-These numbers are then combined to form the full version number, in the format
+These numbers are then combined to form the full version number, in the format:

 `APP_VER_MAJOR`.`APP_VER_MINOR`.`APP_VER_BUILD`.